Linerre/Arch/README.md

 6. [fonts](https://github.com/Linerre/Arch/blob/master/Notes/05-fonts.md)
 7. [partitioning](https://github.com/Linerre/Arch/blob/master/Notes/06-partitioning.md)
 (to be continued)
-*Somehow neofetch does not work properly when I try to use w3m to get a image displayed*.
+- *Somehow neofetch does not work properly when I try to use w3m to get a image displayed*.
+- brightness adjusting

 ## obsolete content
 I will take down the important steps during installing Arch Linux in this repo, such as: